jwplayer/ott-web-app/README.md

 ## Support and Bug Reporting

 To report bugs and feature requests, or request help using JW OTT Webapp, use this repository's [Issues](https://github.com/jwplayer/ott-web-app/issues) page.

+## Software License

+This project is licensed under under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See [LICENSE.txt](LICENSE.txt) for more details.